geojeff/linelizer/README.md

 	node linelizer.js --input=CHANGELOG-SC.md --targets=red

+where the target is given as the color name of the desired theme category.
+Or, targets can be specified as:

+    node linelizer.js --input=CHANGELOG-SC.md --targets='statecharts and routes, testing, docs'

+which would match theme categories on category name, not color.
+You can even mix and match, as long as the category names do not contain confusing use of the color names, which are from the node.js colors framework.

 The search method can be a simple first-occurrence method, where the first theme category and the first matching keyword within that category is matched, or it can be exhaustive, where a count is made of all matching keywords within each category, before selecting the winning category.
 The search method can be set with:

     node linelizer.js CHANGELOG-SC.md --targets=cyan --search=exhaustive